Royalties and Streams Explained

 Working Interest (“WI”) holders have an ownership position in the property and operation and

-to their ownership percentage.
-Working interests are not considered to be royalties because of their ongoing funding
+Working interests are not considered to be royalties because of their ongoing funding requirements although, for

 An example of the financial impact of each different structure is provided below.